Smart Contract Audit Cost: 2026 Complete Pricing Guide

 ConsenSys Diligence

 ConsenSys Diligence focuses exclusively on Ethereum and EVM-compatible chains.
 Their audit pricing typically starts at $20,000 and scales based on codebase complexity.
 Moreover, they offer a well-regarded automated tool, Scribble, which teams can use for pre-audit preparation.
-Engaging ConsenSys Diligence often signals credibility to institutional investors familiar with the Ethereum ecosystem.
-Consequently, their audits carry significant reputational weight alongside their technical rigor.
+Engaging ConsenSys Diligence often signals strong credibility to institutional investors familiar with the Ethereum ecosystem.
+Consequently, their audits carry significant reputational weight alongside solid technical rigor.

 Freelance Smart Contract Auditor Rates vs. Audit Firms

-Choosing between a freelance auditor and an established firm is one of the most consequential decisions in your security planning process.
+Choosing between a freelance auditor and an established firm is one of the most consequential decisions in your security planning.
 Both options carry distinct advantages and trade-offs.
 Furthermore, the right choice depends heavily on your project’s complexity, risk profile, and budget constraints.
 Understanding freelance smart contract auditor rates alongside firm pricing helps you make this decision with full information.

 FactorFreelance AuditorAudit Firm